ZachChristensen28/TA-pihole_dns/README.md

 # index = dns
 ```

-Additionally, it is recommended to enable the scripted input to allow mapping of blocked queries to the originating blocklists.
+**(Deprecated)** Additionally, it is recommended to enable the scripted input to allow mapping of blocked queries to the originating blocklists.

 ```SHELL
 [script://./bin/pihole_lists.sh]